HofstraDSC/ClassRegistrator/README.md

 ---

 ### Built with
-- Node.js - used to filter the search
+- Node.js - used to create the filter function to produce an output of classes based on user's search
 - Express - used connect the website to the database on the backend
 - Visual Studio - used to make and style the website
 - MySQL Server and Workbench - used to provide a dummy database to test the search algorithm